QUALIFICATIONS FOR COMMUNITIES

 Where a standard REHIS® qualification is not appropriate, REHIS® will work with a partner to develop a sector or organisation specific qualification which will be certified by the Institute.
 Joint Awards have been agreed between REHIS® and Training Organisations and the Food Industry and cover fish processing, alginate production, food production in NHS Trust hospitals and meat product manufacture.
 REHIS® and the Scottish Qualifications Authority (SQA) work together and have produced SVQ units and modules which are also accredited by REHIS®.

 To present any REHIS® course or part of a course you must be registered with a REHIS® Approved Training Centre.
-To become registered you must have a suitable and pertinent technical qualification and convince REHIS® that you are a qualified and/or experienced trainer.
-Contact the REHIS® office for further advice or click on the link to view or download an information leaflet - Qualifications for Communities
+To become registered you must have a suitable and pertinent technical qualification and provide evidence to REHIS® that you are a qualified and/or experienced trainer.